sumitkapoor/carnd_project1/writeup_template.md

 ##Reflection

 ###1.
 Solution
-Once the image is read it is passed to a pipeline to detect lane lines consisting pf the following series of steps :
+Once the image is read it is passed to a pipeline to detect lane lines consisting of the following series of steps :

 * **Step 1 : Convert to Gray Scale**
 The image provided is usually a colored image.
-Converting it into grayscale using openCV's function *cvtColor(...)* will convert it into a grey 8-bit grey image.
+Converting it into grayscale using openCV's function *cvtColor(...)* will convert it into a 8-bit grey image.

 ```
 #use RGB2GRAY is image is read with mpimg.imread()